How to Sew the Vintage Nine-Patch Quilt Block

-The Nine-Patch quilt block, is simply nine squares of fabric sewn into a 3 X 3 grid.
-You can create the block with a mix of print or solid fabrics.
-However, the layout of light and dark fabrics shown below is the standard design for the block.
+The vintage Nine-Patch quilt block, is simply nine squares of fabric sewn into a 3 x 3 grid.
+The layout of light and dark fabrics shown below is probably the most recognized layout for the block.
+However, any combination of nine fabrics assembled in a 3 x 3 grid is a Nine-Patch block.
+There are several examples of Nine-Patch blocks later in this post that show its versatility.

-The use of nine equal squares of fabric makes it easy to calculate the size of each fabric square in the final block.
-Essentially, the block can be as large or as tiny as you desire.
+Additionally, the use of nine equal squares makes it easy to make a finished block of any size.
+The block can be as large or as tiny as you desire.
 It only requires a little math.

 In this post, we will cover a bit of history, an easy technique to create the block using strips of fabric, and the best pre-cuts to use if you don’t like cutting yardage.